 Before a product can be placed on the market, it must undergo well-controlled clinical trials to prove that it is safe and effective, and its potential benefit to patients outweighs the possible risks.
 Clinical trial results and related product information are then submitted to the relevant health authorities for review.
 Clinical trials result in the generation of evidence that may lead to the approval of a product, which can make it more widely available to patients.

 There are instances where a patient has a serious or life-threatening disease or condition, for which all currently available treatment options have been exhausted and enrollment into a clinical trial is not possible.

-In these cases, the treating physician can request an investigational Novartis product prior to regulatory approval, provided it is allowed by the applicable local laws.
-Within Novartis, we refer to such provision of investigational products as “Managed Access.”
+In these cases, the treating physician can request an investigational or pre-approval product prior to regulatory approval, provided it is allowed by the applicable local laws.
+Within Novartis, we refer to such provision of investigational or pre-approval products as “Managed Access.”